material-components/material-components-ios/components/Switch/README.md

 # Switch

-The [Switch component](https://material.io/go/design-switches) is yet to be completed, please follow the [tracking issue](https://www.pivotaltracker.com/epic/show/3954822) for more information.
+The [Switch component](https://material.io/go/design-switches) will not be implemented on iOS and [apps should use the native UISwitch instead](https://material.io/design/platform-guidance/cross-platform-adaptation.html).